7Block Labs

 Final word

-If you want a hands‑on pairing session, 7Block Labs can wire this stack into your repo in under a week and leave you with CI, dashboards, and runbooks tailored to your environment.
+If you're up for a hands-on pairing session, 7Block Labs can integrate this stack into your repo in under a week.
+And the best part?
+You’ll get CI, dashboards, and runbooks that are tailored specifically for your setup.

 Like what you're reading?
 Let's build together.